Hobbies and interests

 Bio

 Hi everyone!
-My name is Ciara Brown and I am currently a high school senior at James W. Martin High School in Arlington, Texas.
-I aspire to be an interior designer, curating residential and commercial spaces for my clients in Washington D.C.
-With this passion I want to create interiors that positively influence how we feel because I believe a good mindset begins with an inspiring space.
-A few hobbies of mine include painting, creating pipe cleaner flower bouquets, drawing and sketching, and journaling.
+My name is Ciara Brown, and I am currently a senior at James W. Martin High School in Arlington, Texas.
+I aspire to become an interior designer, creating thoughtful residential and commercial spaces for clients in Washington, D.C.
+I am passionate about designing interiors that positively influence how people feel, because I believe a healthy mindset begins with an inspiring environment.

 Education